How to spend one day in Toulouse, France

 Map of Places to visit in Toulouse, France

-Visit La Ville Rose
+Visit La Ville Rose | One day in Toulouse

 Toulouse is often referred to as La Ville Rose, due to particular pinkish-bricks in terracotta which adorn the facades of the historical buildings and private houses.